Ketkic09/Digi-Notebook/README.md

 # DigiNotebook
-<p>Note down all your ideas,thoughts,plans in one secure place.</p>
+<strong>Note down all your ideas,thoughts,plans in one secure place.</strong>

+Just SignUp and get started :)

-A web application built on MERN stack.
+<strong>A web application built on MERN stack</strong>

 ## :round_pushpin:Functions
 1) Provides secure authentication by encrypting passwords and storing their hash in database.
 Json Web Tokens are used for safe information transfer.